Missouri Electrical License: How to Become a Licensed Electrician in Missouri

 Is a state license required to be an electrician in Missouri?
 Yes.

 Electrical work performed in the state of Missouri requires a license.
-However, electrician licenses in Missouri get issued at a local level by individual cities and counties.
+However, electrician licenses in Missouri are issued by individual cities and counties.

 Steps to Get an Electrician License in Missouri